 Walk Around The Lavender Fields, Roskorwell Farm

 Can you imagine purple hills on the backdrop of the Cornwall countryside?
 Make sure to check out the lavender farm!
 The best time to visit is during the flowering season which starts in mid-June and ends at the end of August.
+It is the perfect stop on an England three week itinerary.

 Roskorwell Farm is truly unique and offers a very personalised experience.